-Before using any Generative AI tool in a course or assignment, consult with your professors or check your syllabi.
-While some professors are embracing these tools and encourage their students to use it, some even creating assignments specifically around using Generative AI, others are not allowing it for their courses.
-If it is not noted in your syllabus that you can use Generative AI, consult with your professor.
+Before using any Generative AI tool in a course or assignment, consult with your instructor or check your syllabus.
+While some courses are embracing these tools, others are not allowing it for any coursework.
+If it is not noted in your syllabus that you can use AI tools, consult with your Instructors.

 Generative AI is meant to be used as an assistant, and should not be used to generate full assignment answers or research papers (unless specifically requested by your professor).